paulmossman/easy-aws-privacy-vpn/README.md

 - it takes 6+ minutes to start the AWS backend before you can open a VPN session; and
 - you need to remember to stop the AWS backend when you're done so that it doesn't accrue costs while you're not using it.

+It doesn't require in-depth knowledge of AWS.
+You can do this.

+## Issues, Questions, or Feedback?

+Email me: paul.mossman at gmail.com (replace "at" with @).

 ## Steps

 ### Optional